 The author covers the language (including pronunciations) and meaning of calculus terms before setting off into more difficult concepts such as sine and cosine.
 Other topics covered include:

 - Partial differentiation.

 - Techniques (integrating by parts, substitution, factoring, etc.).

 Answers to the problems are in the back.

 Excellent book … and it’s free!

 Calculus By and For Young People (Ages 7, Yes 7 and Up)

 If you have a younger child you may enjoy this title.
-Now out of print but great if you can find it at a reasonable price.
+Read our full review.

 If you have a younger student you may appreciate more age-appropriate resources.
 Particular favorites you may appreciate include one of these free eBooks: